 To enable it, click

+To disable it, click

 LDAP is disabled

 LDAP is enabled

 Tip 1: You can also enable or disable the LDAP authentication on the Edit LDAP Settings page.
-See Configuring the Maximum Search Results and Local Authentication Settings (on page 157).
+See Configuring the Maximum Search Results and Local Authentication Settings (on page 199).

 Tip 2: To enable or disable a specific LDAP server only, select or deselect the desired LDAP server's Active checkbox.
-See Editing or Deleting LDAP Servers (on page 153).
+See Editing or Deleting LDAP Servers (on page 195).